teejusb/teejusb-pad/README.md

  - To **4199** as the original design was theirs.

 ## Bill of Materials

+I personally paid about $300 for everything (incl.
+Laser Cutting) as I already had access to some existing tools/materials.
+If you're starting from nothing, refer to the table below for the expected cost of the project.

 |   Part           |Price          |
 |------------------|---------------|
 |[2'x4' 1/2" Plywood](https://www.homedepot.com/p/1-2-in-x-2-ft-x-4-ft-Radiata-Pine-Plywood-Actual-0-469in-x-23-75-in-x-47-75-in-414715/313354418)<sup>1</sup>|$25|